 Patients who are older or work manual labor jobs and have back pain may also be candidates for this safe and alternative form of therapy.

-It is important to know that chiropractic decompression therapy is not recommended for patients who have fractures.
+It is important to know that chiropractors do not recommend chiropractic decompression therapy for patients who have fractures.
 Patients should also understand the commitment they must make before beginning therapy.
-All questions and concerns should be addressed to the chiropractor before therapy begins.
+Address all questions and concerns with the chiropractor before therapy begins.

 Dr. Renee White is a graduate of Palmer College of Chiropractic and a licensed chiropractor.
 We at Champion Chiropractic strive to assist you in your health goals.
 Make an appointment today!